Bring your helmet and skates and take a twirl on the museum’s ice rink, located under the Pavilion.

-- Children age 7 and under must be actively supervised by a responsible person age 16 or older.
+- Children age seven and under must be actively supervised by a responsible person ages 16 or older.

 - Users of the Canada Agriculture and Food Museum facilities are personally responsible for ensuring that they are fit to participate in physical activities.
 Anyone with a condition affecting his/her ability to participate must take appropriate safety precautions to ensure his/her own safety and is encouraged to be accompanied by an adult who is knowledgeable about their condition.